The Copenhagen Business School

 Fields: Finance and Macroeconometrics

 Unconventional Monetary Policy, Media Uncertainty, and Expected Stock Market Volatility.
 Revise and Resubmit, Journal of Economics and Business.
 2014. pdf

 Two-Stage Model Averaging: An Application to Forecasting Stock Returns.
 Revise and Resubmit, Journal of Empirical Finance.
 2014. pdf

-The Impact of Monetary Policy on Investor Sentiment.
-(2013) pdf
+The Impact of Unconventional Monetary Policy on Real Estate Markets.
+2014. pdf

 The Impact of Conventional and Unconventional Monetary Policy on Investor Sentiment.
 Revise and Resubmit, Journal of Banking and Finance.
 2014. pdf